ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-computed-properties.md

 const sessionModel = {
   user: { username: 'jane' },
   //            👇 define a computed property
   isLoggedIn: computed(state => state.user != null)
 }
 ```

 You can access [computed](/docs/api/computed) state just like any other state via the [useStoreState](/docs/api/use-store-state) hook.

-Apart from helping you to avoid repeating state deriving logic across your application, they also have really nice performance characteristics.
-For instance, they are only computed on-demand (i.e. only if they are actually being used within a mounted component).
+Apart from helping you to avoid repeating logic that derives state within your application, they also have really nice performance characteristics.
+For instance, they are only computed on-demand (i.e. only if they are currently being accessed by a mounted component).

-In addition to this they will only be recalculated if their input state changes.
-This means that you can return any data type you like within a computed property (e.g. a new array/object instance) and they won't fall into the same performance pitfalls that can be experienced when deriving state within a [useStoreState](/docs/api/use-store-state) hook.
+In addition to this [computed](/docs/api/computed) properties will only be recalculated if their input state changes.
+This means that you can resolve any data type from a [computed](/docs/api/computed) property (e.g. a new array/object instance) and they won't fall into the same [performance pitfalls](/docs/tutorial/consuming-state#a-note-on-optimisation) that can be experienced when deriving state within a [useStoreState](/docs/api/use-store-state) hook.

 ## Refactoring the application to use computed properties

 [Computed](/docs/api/computed) properties are the perfect candidate to help us clean up the more advanced state mapping that is happening within some of our [application's](https://codesandbox.io/s/easy-peasy-tutorial-actions-1e62s) components.
+Let's refactor each derived data case.

 **Basket count**